benji-qu/PokeApi-with-Superlinked/README.md

 - CLIP for image and texgt embeddings.

 ## Usage
-Find how to run simple queries in notebook folder.
+- Find how to run basic queries in notebook folder.
-Run app.py for Gradio UI.
+- Or simlply run app.py in scripts folder for Gradio UI.
-Also see data analisys in corresponding notebook.
+- Also see data analisys in corresponding notebook.
-Data retrival script is in scripts folder.
+- Data retrival script is in scripts folder.

 ## TODO
 - Compare Superlinked to alternatives